 - The first condition should check if Clearbit Form Status is empty.
 Since no email has been inputted when the user first arrives on the form, Clearbit hasn't searched for data on that person, so the field should remain hidden.

 - The second condition checks if Clearbit Form Status contains data on the property FirstName.
 If Clearbit returned data on that field, we want it to stay hidden.
 If not, we want it to be visible so the user can type it in.

 📝 Please Note: Clearbit writes data to the ‘SOAP API Name’ of the field, not the ‘Friendly Label’.
 You can download the list of standard fields here.
 Or you can view both standard and custom fields by jumping to Admin > Database Management > Field Management and clicking on Export Field Names.

 - Click the SAVE button and publish your changes.
 Friendly reminder that each field needs these visibility rules added.

 Allowed Sites are required.
 Allowed Sites defines which pages of your website will activate Autofill or Form Shortening, and which pages to ignore, directly in the configuration interface.
 If Allowed Sites are not defined, Clearbit will not activate Forms on your website.

-- In Clearbit, click the Forms tab, then the Configure button in the Marketo box.
+- In Clearbit, click the Integrations tab, then the Manage Marketo button in the Form Shortening section.